Cyber Dragoon Battle Spec.

 Worth noting it is different to Great Tiger's Sub-AR, being thicker and slightly differently angled.
 See below for pictures.

-While SG Wing Base and Neo Right SG (Metal Weight Version) are superior to their counterparts in the original Cyber Dragoon, the baffling inclusion of a dated Eight-Series Weight Disk, the rarity of the Beyblade, and lack of any truly top tier parts mean Cyber Dragoon Battle Spec is best kept for its value as a collector's piece.
+The worse Blade Base than the original Cyber Dragoon, baffling inclusion of a dated Eight-Series Weight Disk, the rarity of the Beyblade, and lack of any truly top tier parts mean Cyber Dragoon Battle Spec is best kept for its value as a collector's piece.
+SG Wing Base is kind of cool, but Gabriel is a much better Beyblade.